 Dental crowns are constructed of durable materials such as porcelain, resin, or a composite material that is strong enough to endure the trauma of chewing.
 After a crown is cemented to the top of the tooth, it becomes part of the tooth.

 Crowns require extensive tooth preparation, making them a better option for a tooth that has extensive damage.
-A crown may be necessary after a root canal, a broken tooth, or a tooth that has severely decayed.
+A crown may be necessary after a root canal, a broken tooth, or a tooth with significant decay.

 Maintaining Crowns vs. Veneers

-Maintaining a healthy oral hygiene regimen that includes regular check-ups with your dentist will help keep your restorations intact and functioning as long as possible.
-Crowns and veneers do not require extra care beyond brushing and flossing to keep the remaining natural teeth healthy.
+Maintaining a healthy oral hygiene regimen that includes regular check-ups with your dentist will help keep your restorations — no matter which one you have — intact and functional for as long as possible.
+However, both crowns and veneers have the benefit of not requiring extra care beyond regular brushing and flossing to keep the remaining natural teeth and gum tissue healthy.

-Ridgetop Dental in Sterling, VA offers a FREE consultation to discuss your dental concerns and evaluate your oral health.
+Ridgetop Dental Group in Reston, VA offers a FREE consultation to discuss your dental concerns and evaluate your oral health.
 We look forward to meeting your needs and goals for your smile and helping you enjoy the lifelong benefits of good oral health.
-To schedule your appointment, request an appointment online or call our Sterling office at (703) 520-7410.
+To schedule your appointment, request an appointment online or call our Reston office.